-Almost half of visual impairment in the world can be attributed to uncorrected refractive errors, and myopia constitutes a significant proportion of this problem.
-This condition occurs when focused image falls anterior to the retinal photoreceptor layer of the eye.
-The prevalence of myopia is increasing, especially in Asian countries, thus both understanding the pathophysiology and timely diagnosis represent are pivotal in tackling this problem.
+Myopia occurs when the focused image falls anterior to the retinal photoreceptor layer of the eye.
+The prevalence of myopia is increasing, especially in Asian countries; therefore, both understanding the pathophysiology and timely diagnosis of this condition are pivotal in tackling this problem.

 Models of myopia development

-When children have familial or ethnic proneness to myopia, the emmetropisation process usually continues, but they become mildly myopic early in life.
-Exposure to myopiogenic stimuli (i.e. extensive near work, which produces defocused and blur images on the retina) resumes the process of myopisation, with resulting axial elongation and moderate myopia in late adolescence.
+When children have a familial or ethnic proneness to myopia, the emmetropisation process usually continues, but they become mildly myopic early in life.
+Exposure to myopiogenic stimuli, such as that which can occur during extensive near work that produces defocused and blur images on the retina, resumes the process of myopisation.
+This, in turn, can result in axial elongation and moderate myopia in late adolescence.

 Nearsightedness can occur as an isolated finding or as a manifestation of specific genetic syndromes.
-Furthermore, there is a significant body of evidence that genetic factors have a significant role in the development of nonsyndromic high myopia.
+Furthermore, there is a significant body of evidence that supports the significant role that genetic factors have in the development of nonsyndromic high myopia.
 Many independent studies confirm a positive correlation between parental myopia and myopia in their offspring, indicating a hereditary element in myopia susceptibility.

-A plethora of genetic syndromes have characteristic systemic findings with myopia as a consistent clinical feature.
-For example, Stickler syndrome represents an autosomal dominant connective tissue disorder where ocular, facial and skeletal abnormalities can be noted.
-Marfan syndrome is well-described autosomal dominant disorder with diverse clinical features such as myopia, lens dislocation, tall build, pneumothorax and increased aortic wall distensibility
+A plethora of genetic syndromes has characteristic systemic findings with myopia as a consistent clinical feature.
+For example, Stickler syndrome represents an autosomal dominant connective tissue disorder where ocular, facial, and skeletal abnormalities can be noted.
+Marfan syndrome is another well-described autosomal dominant disorder with diverse clinical features such as myopia, lens dislocation, tall build, pneumothorax, and increased aortic wall distensibility.

-Still, determining the precise role of genetic factors in the development of nonsyndromic myopia has been hindered by the high prevalence of disease, clinical spectrum of this condition and genetic heterogeneity.
-Nonsyndromic high myopia likely results from alterations of multiple genetic factors, and the existence of a genetic contribution is mainly based on evidence of familial aggregation and twin studies.
+Still, determining the precise role of genetic factors in the development of nonsyndromic myopia has been hindered by the high prevalence of the disease, its clinical spectrum, and genetic heterogeneity.
+Nonsyndromic high myopia likely results from alterations of multiple genetic factors.
+Comparatively, the existence of a genetic contribution is mainly based on evidence of familial aggregation and twin studies.

 Recent mapping studies are the best way to identify implicated genes for high myopia.
 An X-linked recessive high myopia was linked to the first high-grade myopia-1 locus (MYP1) on chromosome Xq28.
 SLITRK6 mutations are known to cause myopia and deafness in humans and mice.
 One of the genes implicated in the development of myopia in several studies was RASGRF1.